dmytro-rybak/kube-deployments/README.md

 ## AWS Configuring

 > [!WARNING]
-> **Important:** It is your responsibility to monitor the costs of your AWS services and delete any unused resources to avoid unexpected charges.
+> It is your responsibility to monitor the costs of your AWS services and delete any unused resources to avoid unexpected charges.
 We are using **AWS Secrets Manager** and **AWS ECR**, which are not free by default.
 However, in our case, we will take advantage of AWS's free tier benefits:
   >- **AWS Secrets Manager** provides a **free plan for the first 30 days** from the creation of your first secret.
   >- **AWS ECR** offers **50 GB per month of always-free storage** for public repositories.